-Concurrently with the adoption of the Plan, the Company's Board of Directors adopted the 2021 Employee Stock Purchase Plan (the "ESPP"), which authorizes the grant of rights to purchase common stock of the Company to employees, officers, and directors (if they are otherwise employees) of the Company.
-As of January 1, 2022, the Company reserved an aggregate of 3,974,948 common shares (subject to annual increases on January 1 of each year and ending in 2031) of the Company's common stock for grants under the ESPP.
+Concurrently with the adoption of the Plan, the Company's Board of Directors adopted the 2021 Employee Stock Purchase Plan (the 'ESPP''), which authorizes the grant of rights to purchase common stock of the Company to employees, officers, and directors (if they are otherwise employees) of the Company.
+As of January 1, 2025, the Company reserved an aggregate of 3,316,677 common shares (subject to annual increases on January 1 of each year and ending in 2031) of the Company's common stock for grants under the ESPP.
 Equity-based compensation expense related to purchase rights issued under the ESPP is based on the Black-Scholes OPM fair value of the estimated number of awards as of the beginning of the offering period.
-Equity-based compensation expense is recognized using the straight-line method over the offering period.